wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## Start WME Setup

-- After the rebooting the platform Instance, the config wizard will automatically start the WME setup, you can verify the startup process through CW portal and can use the setup post start up process.
+- After rebooting the platform Instance, the config wizard will automatically start the WME setup, you can verify the startup process through CW portal and can use the setup post start up process.

 ## Add StudioWorkspace/AppDeployment Instances from launchpad

-- Add Newly launched Instances or Upgraded Instance to Platform from Launchpad.
+- Add Newly launched Instances or Upgraded Instances to Platform from Launchpad.
 - For adding Developer Instance you can refer [WME Add Developer Capacity](/learn/on-premise/configure/add-dev-capacity)
 - Similarly, for AppDeployment Instances you can refer [WME Add Apps Capacity](/learn/on-premise/configure/add-apps-capacity)